 Start a Freelance Writing Blog

 A freelance writing blog is an excellent way to showcase your writing.
 It’s probably the best way, actually.
-Starting a blog is not difficult.
-You can learn how to start a freelance writing blog on WordPress here.
+Fortunately, starting a blog is not difficult.
+Read how you can start a writing blog on WordPress here.

 Blog writing is usually more casual than professional writing.
 However, in order to create a good portfolio of your writing work before you get published, put the same time and effort into your blog posts that you would as if you were writing for pay.
 Potential clients will then be able to see how well you can write.

 Be sure to proofread all of your writing on your writing blog.
 Grammarly’s writing assistant can greatly help you with this.

 After you begin getting paid writing gigs, you can then create a separate portfolio page on your blog where you can link to your published work.

 Another way to show people your writing talent is to guest post on other people’s blogs.
 Guest posting is a really effective way to show people what you can do, build a writing portfolio and get your name out there.

 Do a search for blogs in your niche that accept guest posts and ask them if they’ll accept one of your posts.
 After they publish your writing, you can share the link with potential clients.
 You can also post the link on the portfolio page of your own writing blog.